-The body has six degrees of freedom when the body is not constrained.
+The body has six degrees of freedom when it is not constrained.
 The body will not move in any direction if all the degrees of freedom are locked.
-The motion that occurs when the body is allowed to move in one direction, but constrained in all the other directions is called constrained motion.
+The motion that occurs when the body is allowed to move in one direction but constrained in all the other directions is called constrained motion.
 In a constrained motion, the object moves in a restricted way.
 For example, the circular motion of the fan is a constrained motion.

 The force exerted by the constraining object on a particular object to make it follow the constraints of the movement is known as the constrained force.